Premium Reports - Inventory Turnover

 Idea

-For example, the ending cost value of those t-shirts today is 55.60.
+For example, the ending cost value of the Avocado Ahoy today is $3,323.50.

 3.)
 Total cost (Avg of Range): This is an average calculated by taking Total cost (Start) plus Total cost (End) divided by 2.